Job interview preparation is essential long before you get the phone call requesting one, if you are in the market for a new job.

 Despite what most people tend to think, job interviewers are not looking for ways to trip up job candidates up in an interview.
 In fact, they simply want to find the best person to fill the vacant position as quickly as possible.

+Your main task is to provide them with the information they need and in doing so show them that you are the best person for the job.
+Doing that requires preparation.
 Employers are looking for a variety of things in new employees.
 When answering interview questions, consider the qualities you possess and how they can benefit the prospective employer.
-Weaving your best features into your interview answers will give the employer a better understanding of who you are and of what you are capable of doing.
+Weaving your best features into your interview answers will give the employer a better understanding of who you are and of what you are capable of doing. |

 Look at the list below and see how many of the following traits and characteristics are well represented in your interview answers.